sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 *Note that service windows aren't closed when restoring a [Layout](../windows/layouts/overview/index.html).*

-*For more details, see the [Developers > Configuration > Application](../../developers/configuration/application/index.html#app_configuration-service_window) section and the [application configuration schema](../../assets/configuration/application.json).*
+*For more details, see the [Developers > Configuration > Application](../../developers/configuration/application/index.html#app_configuration-service_window) section and the [app configuration schema](../../assets/configuration/application.json).*

-## Citrix Applications
+## Citrix Apps

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.12">

 [**Glue42 Enterprise**](https://glue42.com/enterprise/) provides *experimental* support for Citrix Virtual Apps.
-Citrix applications can participate in the Glue42 environment as first-class citizens - they can be configured and added to the Glue42 Toolbar, saved in Layouts and Workspaces, and can use all Glue42 functionalities like Interop, Channels, etc.
+Citrix apps can participate in the Glue42 environment as first-class citizens - they can be configured and added to the Glue42 Toolbar, saved in Layouts and Workspaces, and can use all Glue42 functionalities like Interop, Channels, etc.

-Additionally, [**Glue42 Enterprise**](https://glue42.com/enterprise/) can be run as a Citrix Virtual App itself, in which case any other Virtual Apps from the same VDA can be configured as normal applications.
+Additionally, [**Glue42 Enterprise**](https://glue42.com/enterprise/) can be run as a Citrix Virtual App itself, in which case any other Virtual Apps from the same VDA can be configured as normal apps.
 See [Dynamic Gateway Port](../../developers/configuration/system/index.html#dynamic_gateway_port) for configuration specifics.

-For more details on configuring a Citrix application, see the [Application Configuration](../../developers/configuration/application/index.html#app_configuration-citrix_app) section.
+For more details on configuring a Citrix app, see the [Developers > Configuration > Application](../../developers/configuration/application/index.html#app_configuration-citrix_app) section.
 For details on configuring the system-wide Citrix Virtual Apps support, see the [System Configuration](../../developers/configuration/system/index.html#citrix_apps) section.

 *Note that this feature is experimental – although it has been properly tested, additional tests and adjustments might be necessary for your specific Citrix environment.*